This is a little article I wrote to help novice entomologists understand the basic principles behind making an insect collection.

-Some identifications either rely on being able to examine the male genitalia and you can usually use the genitalia as a good confirmatory character.
-For this reason I always recommend that if you have a male you should always try to hook out the genital capsule when the specimen is fresh.
+Some identifications rely on being able to examine the male genitalia and you can usually use the genitalia as a good confirmatory character.
+For this reason I always recommend that if you have a male you should always try to hook out the genital capsule and aedeagus when the specimen is fresh.
 You never know when they will be important but it’s much easier to do while they are soft and pliant, than try to relax an old specimen – a little bit of work early-on will save you a great deal of hassle later.

 All you need to do is to use a fine micro-pin and gently tease open the genital capsule.
 You should find that it hinges on its dorsum and you can hold it open with a few crossed micro-pins until the specimen has dried and is set (see right).
 Sarcophagids are an extreme example because they have such huge genital capsules but they are also a good example because the work is incredibly hard to do unless you open it while the specimen is still flexible.

 For some groups (e.g.. sarcophagids) it helps if you can also locate and tease out the aedeagus, a small chitinous filament that’s analagous the penis in higher animals.
 This is pretty small and of course it is the most internal & anterior part of the external genitalia so it is difficult to get to – but it isn’t impossible and it makes the genitalia preparation complete.
 It usually pops out if you extend the cerci fully – about 90-degrees to the body.

 Sometimes you will have to remove the genitalia completely and in these cases they can be clarified in a weak solution of potasium hydroxide (KOH) but it isn’t usually necessary.
 Be very careful with this chemical – it is strongly caustic and care should be taken to keep it away from the skin and eyes!